ProtoDef-io/ProtoDef/doc/datatypes/numeric.md

 ## Numeric

 These datatypes represent numbers.
 Most of them don't take any arguments.
+They default to big-endian encoding.
 To use little-endian, prefix its name with "l".

 | Name    | Size in bytes | Example of value    | Also called                  |
 | ---     | ---           | ---                 | ---                          |